East Kent Motor Neurone Disease (MND) Multidisciplinary Team

 Environmental Controls Team

-This service provides electronic assistive technology equipment, on loan, to people in East Sussex, Kent, and South East London which enables them to live more independently in their homes.
+This service loans electronic assistive technology equipment to people.
+The team covers East Sussex, Kent, and South East London.
+The equipment allows people to live more independently in their homes.

 What is the role of the Pilgrims Hospice?

-Pilgrims Hospice provides specialist palliative care to patients and their carers across East Kent.
+The Pilgrims Hospice provides specialist palliative care to patients and their carers across east Kent.

-Their vision for hospice care is that everyone should have access to the services they need to cope with a life limiting illness.
-This may start quite early in your diagnosis, to help with advance care planning or at any time you and your health professional feel you need their input.
+Their vision for hospice care is that everyone should have access to the services they need to cope with a life-limiting illness.
+This may start quite early in your diagnosis, to help with advance care planning.
+However, you can contact them at any time you feel you need their help or advice.
 Their aim is to support and empower you, your family, and friends to live well and achieve a good quality of life.
 This is achieved through the multidisciplinary team who might see you in a Pilgrims Therapy Centre, an outpatient clinic, or your own home.

 Pilgrims Hospice Inpatient Units